-Verification of Fiscal Year 2011 Bond Program compliance controls operation and expenditures compliance included the following procedures:
+Verification of Fiscal Year 2012 Bond Program compliance controls operation and expenditures compliance included the following procedures:

 - Comparison of the projects listed in the Bond Program Master Plan to projects listed with the District's 2002 Measure E and 2008 Measure E bond language - Analysis of Board budgetary approvals for Master Plan expenditures - Verification of Board approvals for Bond Program contracts - Analysis and validation of accounting for bond proceeds issuance, receipts and use on approved Bond Program Listed Projects - Testing procedures included the use a statistical sample of 60 random expenditure transactions.
 These transactions included payments to contractors and vendors, and journal entries.
-The total dollar amount sampled was \$25,226,530 out of total 2002 Measure E and 2008 Measure E expenditures of \$56,831,863 (44.4 percent).
-We conducted tests on sampled transactions to verify the following: - Expenditures were for Listed Projects - o Approval of payment applications and invoices - Expenditure compliance with properly approved contract, purchase order or other procurement documentation - Were recorded in a current, accurate and complete manner on the District's books and records
+The total dollar amount sampled was \$7,278,895 out of total 2008 Measure E expenditures of \$39,017,680 (19 percent).
+It should be noted that of the \$39,017,680 in expenditures, \$14,775,000 was for the annual interest payment due on the Bond Anticipation Note.
+Net this interest payment, actual construction related expenses for the fiscal year were \$24,242,680.
+As such, total sampling reflected 30 percent of actual construction related expenses.
+We conducted tests on sampled transactions to verify the following: - Expenditures were for Listed Projects - o Payment applications and invoices were properly approved - Expenditures were compliant with properly approved contract, purchase order or other procurement documentation - Expenditures were recorded in a current, accurate and complete manner on the District's books and records